oratek-ch/tofu/README.md

 ![tofu_cm4_sd](./_media/TOFU_cm4_sd.jpg)
 TOFU board with mounted CM4

+> ## Engineering Notice
+The board has been updated to version V1.1 and V1.0 is no longer produced.
+V1.1 does not impact features, design or performance in any way but gives more design flexibility by moving away components placed underneath the Compute Module.
+All present and future shipments will be V1.1.
+The version number is found on the packaging and on the board itself.
+> #### V1.1 Changelog
+**Added**
+>- UKCA logo
+**Changed**
+>- Changed side of 3.3V fuse (F1)
+>**Removed**
+>- SIM_SW 0R (R31, below CM4)

 ## Features
 The size of the board is 9x9cm and its main features are :